Stremio/stremio-beamup/local-deployment/README.md

 This document provides instructions for setting up and deploying the Stremio Beamup project in a local environment.

-It is recommended to run this setup inside an Ubuntu virtual machine with sufficient disk space, CPU, and RAM.
+It is recommended to run this setup inside an Ubuntu virtual machine (aka main machine) with sufficient disk space, CPU, and RAM.
 This approach allows deployment from any system using any VM software.
 Please follow the official instructions for your operating system and VM software to create and configure the virtual machine.

 Known working envirement (it may work with less resources):
 - VM OS: ubuntu-24.04.3-live-server-amd64.iso